quackduck/devzat/Admin's Manual.md

 ```

 #### Using the X integration
 Devzat supports sending updates about who is online on the X social media platform.
-However, because of the switch from free to paid API keys, This feture no longer is no longer updated.
+However, because of the switch from free to paid API keys, This feature no longer is no longer updated.

 ![API Key Pricing](https://global.discourse-cdn.com/twitter/original/3X/b/4/b42b6b7e4db2db3f51db70b439e9f111105db04d.png)

-If you want to improve the X bridges functionality, feel free to submit a PR.
-If you wish to continue, please follow the steps below.
+If you want to improve or update the X bridges functionality, feel free to submit a PR.
+If you wish to continue, please follow the steps below:

 First, create a new app through a [Twitter developer account](https://developer.twitter.com/en/apply/user).